 What does screening cost?

 We charge £150 for a standard scan appointment that takes approximately 30 minutes by a nurse and scanning of any suspicious moles.
 We combine this assessment with a review by a skin specialist.
 Further follow up scans are priced at £120.
-We can provide discounts if multiple family members wish to have scans.

 Please call to book an appointment or discuss further.
 Contact Us.